for the pleasure of Allah

 • 1 high schools

-• Adult education centers
+• Adult education centres

 Challenges:

-• Under-resourced schools
+• Under-resourced schools with limited facilities and teaching materials

-• Limited access to higher education
+• Limited access to higher education opportunities

 Crime and Safety